hevnly/hhg/source/posts/2015-07-12-rei-kawakubo-fashions-hidden-rebel.md

 title: "rei kawakubo: fashion’s hidden rebel"
 subTitle: "meet the woman who may be fashion’s favourite longest standing and most elusive innovator"
 readingTime: 4min
-heroImage: never.jpg
+heroImage: cdghero.jpg
 date: 2015-07-12
 slug: rei-kawakubo-fashions-hidden-rebel
-tags: rei kawakubo, fashion
+tags: rei kawakubo, fashion,
 category: people
 editionName: revolution
 editionNumber: 5
-featureNumber: 4
-publish: true
 ---

 Revolutionaries too often become icons of personality at the expense of their achievements and even their values.
 But for Rei Kawakubo, the notoriously reclusive designer and founder of Comme des Garçons, it is her creations that always take priority.
 From her very first show to her current collections, Kawakubo has irreversibly changed the face of fashion and retail whether you realise it or not.